yezhuoyang/ScaLERQEC/README.md

 ```

 The boost header file will be stored under the path "C:\local\boost_1_87_0\boost".
 Add this path into VScode cpp include path in your development process.

-We also use vcpkg and install the Eigen3 library for matrix operations.

 We use pybind11 to convert the samples from C++ objects to python objects.
 To install using vcpkg, run the following command: